The Financial Conduct Authority does not regulate Inheritance Tax Planning, Tax, Trusts and Estate Planning or Will writing.

 Inheritance tax is the tax on your estate when you die and can reduce the amount that will pass to your beneficiaries.

-If your estate is worth more then £325,000 when you pass away then your beneficiaries may be facing an IHT bill.
+If your estate is worth more than £325,000 when you pass away then your beneficiaries may be facing an IHT bill.
 Inheritance tax planning helps you to make use of the available allowances, exemptions, and gifting rules which can reduce the amount you need to pay. -

 How does inheritance tax work?